GraphPKU/GeoRCG/README.md

 # Geometric Representation Condition Improves Equivariant Molecule Generation

 This is the official pytorch implementation of the paper [*Geometric Representation Condition Improves Equivariant Molecule Generation*](https://arxiv.org/pdf/2410.03655).

+## Preparing the environment

+Run `install.sh` to install the required packages.